 Sleep deprivation is often regarded as the main culprit behind falling asleep while driving accidents.
 However, many factors can contribute to a driver’s sleep loss or inability to stay awake.

 To avoid getting into a serious auto accident, you need to take precautionary measures before actually falling asleep at the wheel.
 You should be cognizant of common signs of drowsy driving, such as incessant yawning or blinking, drifting from your lane, and difficulty keeping focus.
 If you catch yourself nodding off at any point, it is best to pull over and take a break instead of continuing to drive.
 Even a quick 20-minute nap can help you feel rejuvenated, and prevent a potential crash.

 Falling asleep while driving accidents can happen unexpectedly.
 However, if you or someone you know recently suffered a car accident injury due to someone else’s negligence, you should not be held responsible for damages.
 An experienced personal injury attorney can help you prepare and file a legal claim to recover the compensation that you deserve.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you were injured in the Chicago-area, contact Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 to receive a free case evaluation with one of our knowledgeable car accident injury lawyers.
 We will happy to answer any questions you may have, and discuss your legal options.